Hari-hara7/Crypto/README.md

 - **AI-Powered Chatbot**: Get instant answers to your queries through our AI-powered chatbot.
 - **User Preferences**: Save and customize your settings to enhance your experience.
 - **Responsive Design**: The platform works seamlessly across all devices.
+- **Blogs Section**: Where users can post and read the blogs on current market trends
 ---

 ## 🛠️ Tech Stack